 Try the Best Nasi Lemak in Town

 After your nasi lemak binge, head to Publika for a nice contrast.
 This sprawling shopping mall differs from the ones you find in Bukit Bintang in the sense that it specializes in independent brands and food outlets.
 You’ll find plenty of hipster cafes here as well.
-Places to check out include Coffeestain by Joseph, Coffee Societe and Namoo.
+Places to check out include Coffeestain by Joseph and Namoo for Korean desserts.